gzjiayi/gzjiayi/README.md

 - 📖 Always excited to learn and grow in the field of software development
 - 🥑 Building [Nomories](https://github.com/gzjiayi/social-food-journal), a social food journal web app
 - 💻 Learning the ins and outs of full-stack development
 - 👥 Open to collaboration and new opportunities to learn

+##

+Feel free to explore my projects and connect! 🌟